wollmers/LCS-BV/README.md

 # COPYRIGHT AND LICENSE

-Copyright 2014-2019 by Helmut Wollmersdorfer (Österreich)
+Copyright 2014-2019 by Helmut Wollmersdorfer

 This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.